 General Information - The Vallejo Center is located at 545 Columbus Parkway, off Interstate 80.
 The facility has 8 standard classrooms, Lecture Hall, Multi Purpose Room, 2 Science Labs, 2 Computer Labs and a Learning Lab.
-The College's instructional area offers day and evening classes, office space, assessment testing, registration assistance, counseling, and limited service in Financial Aid, EOPS/CalWORKs, and Veterans Affairs.
-The Center Director and Extended Campus Assistants will assist you in obtaining necessary teaching resources for use at the site.
-A photocopy machine is available to faculty.
-A Student Services Generalist is available to assist you The telephone number for the SCC Vallejo Center is (707) 642-8188.
+The College's instructional area offers day and evening classes.
+Office space, a photocopy machine, and other resources are available to faculty.
+The Center Dean and Generals will assist you in obtaining necessary teaching resources for use at the site.

-Class Rosters - Class Rosters are available through the Faculty tab within the M44 Solano area of the College Web site.
-The Center Dean and Extended Campus Assistants will be available to assist you with room assignments and other startup-related matters.
+Class Rosters - Class Rosters are available through the Faculty tab within the College Web site.
+The Center Dean and Generalist will be available to assist you with room assignments and other startup-related matters.

-Room Assignments - Room assignments will be posted on-site the first day of classes.
+Room Assignments - Room assignments are found in Banner and will also be posted on-site the first day of classes.
 Arrangements for room changes or other issues at this site may be made through the Center Dean.
 See "General Information" above for hours and telephone numbers of the Center Director and other staff.